love. week twenty.

 Here’s a description of the very first days of WWI from the Austrian writer, Stefan Zweig:

 And to be truthful, I must acknowledge that there was a majestic, rapturous, and even seductive something in this first outbreak of the people from which one could escape only with difficulty.
 And in spite of all my hatred and aversion for war, I should not like to have missed the memory of those first days.
 As never before, thousands and hundreds of thousands felt what they should have felt in peace time, that they belonged together.
 A city of two million, a country of nearly fifty million, in that hour felt that they were participating in world history, in a moment which would never recur, and that each one was called upon to cast his infinitesimal self into the glowing mass, there to be purified of all selfishness.
 All differences of class, rank, and language were swamped at that moment by the rushing feeling of fraternity.
 Strangers spoke to one another in the streets, people who had avoided each other for years shook hands, everywhere one saw excited faces.
-Each individual experienced an exaltation of his ego, he was no longer the isolated person of former times, he had his people to war unless from direct necessity, would have demanded such a sacrifice of blood unless evil, sinister, and criminal foes were threatening the peace of the Empire.
+Each individual experienced an exaltation of his ego, he was no longer the isolated person of former times, he had his people, and his person, his hitherto unnoticed person, had been given meaning.
+No one in Austria would have ventured the thought that the all-high ruler, Emperor Franz Josef, would have called his people to war unless from direct necessity, would have demanded such a sacrifice of blood unless evil, sinister, and criminal foes were threatening the peace of the Empire.

 And in a philosophical context, Hegel emphasizes pretty much the same: